DS202-at-ISU/lab-1-lab1_team9/README.md

 Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+R-studio is very difficult to use.
+We should use something else instead.

 Problems we had with:

 - 12.3 Clone the test GitHub repository to your computer via RStudio